 WHAT YOU CAN DO TO JOIN US:

 Listen to the need.
 Learn about the solution.
 Love through your gift.
+Become a #Crowdsourcing Kid by selling a fundraising box of elephants.
 You can make a difference and be part of the global effort to solve the water crisis.
 Water of Life is committed to finishing our work in India, Sierra Leone, and Liberia by raising funds that will change the lives of the millions who are still without clean water.
 Your donation is another drop in the bucket of someone else’s precious life.
 In the same two minutes it took you to read this, you can make a donation towards changing the world.
 And don’t think for a minute that just because you can’t give a “big” donation means your donation can’t make a difference.
 That’s nonsense!
 Two minutes, a couple of clicks and a few dollars will forever change a life…